-A.1.4 Engines Worksheet
+A.1.5Engines Worksheet

-Similar to the Vehicles input sheet, the Engines worksheet contains a list of all engines used in vehicle models offered for sale during the study period.
+The Engines worksheet contains a list of all engines used in vehicle models offered for sale during the study period.
 The engine code is a unique number assigned to each such engine.
-This code is referenced in the engine code field on the vehicles worksheet.
-As in the vehicles worksheet, the Technology Applicability for any engine technology must be complete and accurate for any specific engine.
-Table 29 lists all columns available on the engines worksheet.
+This code is referenced in the Engine Code field on the Vehicles worksheet.
+As in the Vehicles and Platforms worksheets, the Technology Information for any engine technology must be complete and accurate for each engine.
+Table 29 lists all columns available on the Engines worksheet.

 Table 29.
-Engines Worksheet - General
+Engines Worksheet

 Category Column Units Definition/Notes Engine Code integer Unique number assigned to each engine.
 Manufacturer text The manufacturer of the engine.
-Fuel text One or more fuel types with which the engine is compatible. - G = gasoline - D = diesel - G+E85 = flex fuel engine, running on gasoline and E85 - CNG = compressed natural gas - E = electricity (applicable to BEVs only; this value is for informational purposes, and if specified on an engine, that engine will be ignored by the model) - H = hydrogen (applicable to FCVs only; this value is for informational purposes, and if specified on an engine, that engine General Valvetrain Design text will be ignored by the model) Design of the total mechanism from camshaft to valve of an engine that actuates the lifting and closing of a valve (per SAE Glossary of Automotive Terms). Ğ Displacement liters Total volume displaced by a piston in a single stroke.
+Family Name text The name of the family that the engine belongs to.
+This column is reserved for future expansion and should be left blank.
+Fuel text One or more fuel types with which the engine is compatible. - G = gasoline - D = diesel - G+E85 = flex fuel engine, running on gasoline and E85 - CNG = compressed natural gas - E = electricity (applicable to BEVs only; this value is for informational purposes, and if specified on an engine, that engine will be ignored by the model) - H = hydrogen (applicable to FCVs only; this value is for informational purposes, and if specified on an engine, that engine will be ignored by the model) General Valvetrain Design text Design of the total mechanism from camshaft to valve of an engine that actuates the lifting and closing of a valve (per SAE Glossary of Automotive Terms).
+Displacement liters Total volume displaced by a piston in a single stroke.
 Configuration text Configuration of the engine.
 Cylinders integer Number of engine cylinders.
-Aspiration text Breathing or induction process of the engine (per SAE Glossary of Automotive Terms). - NA = naturally aspirated - S = supercharged - T = turbocharged - T2 = twin-turbocharged - T4 = quad-turbocharged - ST = supercharged and turbocharged Cycle 66 text Combustion cycle of the engine.
-Air/Fuel Ratio 66 number Weighted (FTP+highway) air/fuel ratio (mass).
-Fuel Delivery System 66 text The mechanism that delivers fuel to the engine.
+Aspiration text Breathing or induction process of the engine (per SAE Glossary of Automotive Terms). - NA = naturally aspirated - S = supercharged - T = turbocharged - T2 = twin-turbocharged - T4 = quad-turbocharged - ST = supercharged and turbocharged Cycle 86 text Combustion cycle of the engine.
+Air/Fuel Ratio 86 number Weighted (FTP+highway) air/fuel ratio (mass).
+Fuel Delivery System 86 text The mechanism that delivers fuel to the engine.

-66 Some of the engine configuration columns are specified for reference and are not used by the modeling system.
-Instead, the values in these columns are used to inform the initial utilization of engine-level technologies as specified in the technology applicability section.
+86 Some of the engine configuration columns are specified for reference and are not used by the modeling system.
+Instead, the values in these columns may be used to inform the initial utilization of engine-level technologies as specified in the Technology Information section.